nextcloud/documentation/developer_manual/android_library/index.rst

 Android Nextcloud Client development
 ------------------------------------

-If you are interested in working on the Nextcloud android client, you can find the source code `in github <https://github.com/nextcloud/android/>`_.
+If you are interested in working on the Nextcloud Android client, you can find the source code `in GitHub <https://github.com/nextcloud/android/>`_.
 The setup and process of contribution is
 `documented here <https://github.com/nextcloud/android/blob/master/SETUP.md>`_.